-We license live music - including the world famous Download Festival at Donington Park and the Strawberry Fields festival.
+We license live music - including the world famous Download Festival at Donington Park.

 The Live Music Act 2012.